neemagaurav1996/AWS-Solutions-Architect-Notes/Lesson 4 - Decoupling Mechanisnms.md

     - Message then sent to SQS service
     - Done in EC2 context
     - Use auto scaling groups, configure it to the requirements from message from SQS
-    - If requirements is less, de-scale.
+    - If requirements are less, de-scale.